Positive learning environments are responsible for the formulation and conditioning of employees to reach their full learning potential.

 A positive learning environment is reliant on a plethora of internal and external factors.
 It is made up of various components to create a holistic and safe space for employees to thrive in.

-How is a positive learning environment achieved?
+How do you create a positive learning environment?

 The implementation of employee-centric learning methods is the first step toward creating the ideal learning situation for your organization.
 New LMS’s tend to have a social aspect to them, meaning employees feel a sense of personal connection to their learning, other employees and the company.